-- Authorized: Unlimited common shares and preferred shares without par value. - ii.
+- i.
+Authorized: Unlimited common shares and preferred shares without par value. - ii.
 Issued and outstanding:

-No preferred shares were issued and outstanding as at or during the years ended December 31, 2022 or 2021.
-Changes to the number of common shares issued and outstanding are as follows:
+No preferred shares were issued and outstanding as at or during the years ended December 31, 2024 and 2023.

+There were no changes to the number of common shares issued and outstanding during the years ended December 31, 2024 and 2023.